 Remembrance Garden

-The Hampton Township School Board has approved the Remembrance Garden and the garden will be located to the left of the main entrance of the high school (corner of the building by swimming pool entrance).
-The garden will include walkways, benches, flowers, and a gazebo.
+The Hampton Township School Board approved the creation of the Hampton Remembrance Garden in 2013.
+The Garden is located to the left of the main entrance of the high school (corner of the building by swimming pool entrance).
+The garden includes walkways, benches, trees, flowers, and a gazebo with seating.

-The Class of 1974 has donated a bronze statue to be placed in the Remembrance Garden in honor of their deceased classmates.
+The Class of 1974 has donated a bronze statue that was placed in the Remembrance Garden in honor of their deceased classmates.
 This statue depicts a girl with her hand outstretched, releasing a dove.
 This bronze statue is called, “Fly Away.”
 You can see a depiction of the statue in the video and there is a picture of the actual statue below.

-The goal is to have a Ribbon Cutting Ceremony the weekend of the Class of 1974 Reunion in July 2014.
-At that time the "FLY AWAY" Statue will be in place.
+A Ribbon Cutting Ceremony was held the weekend of the Class of 1974 Reunion in July 2014.
+At that time the "FLY AWAY" Statue was in place.

-There have been several articles in the local papers about this project.
+There were several articles in the local papers about this project.
 We have attached one of the first articles that appeared in the Hampton Journal on October 20, 2013. (see article below)

-Members of our class got together and have discussed how we could be involved in this exciting project.
+Members of our class got together and discussed how we could be involved in this exciting project.
 We decided that we would like to purchase a bench and dedicate it in memory of our deceased classmates.
-The estimated cost of the bronze bench is $6000. (see picture below) There will be a marker in the Remembrance Garden designating that the bronze bench was donated by the Class of ’76.
+We are thankfl to the generous donations from our classmates, the bronze bench was placed in 2016.
+A marker is in place designating that the bronze bench was donated by the Class of ’76.

 Thank-you for your generosity.